mattrussi/gitlab-com-runbooks/docs/patroni/database_peak_analysis.md

 #### Total CPU time

-To obtain the top 10 statements by CPI time, the PROMQL query is:
+To obtain the top 10 statements by CPU time, the PROMQL query is:

 ```
 topk(10,